joegor85/Pixel_Art_Maker/README.md

 # Pixel Art Maker

+This was a fun assignment for my Galvanize Software Engineering Immersive.
+Because it was forked from another private repository and I could not change the visibility, I decided to clone it into this public repository.
+Enjoy!     -Joe

+## The Assignment:
 In this exercise, you'll create your own pixel art maker which will allow a user to choose colors from a palette and then paint pixel art.
 The interface is completely up to you, but it could look something like this.

 ![Example of Pixel Art Maker](pixel-art-maker-alt.png)